For more 2024 Halloween happenings, please check out our Halloween activities guide.

 Where: Civic Park, 1375 Civic Drive, Walnut Creek

 What’s great for families: Little ones are invited to walk down a candy lane of decorated trunks.
-Non-sweets include entertainment booths, glitter art, face painting, and a bubble play station.
-Free, and no RSVP needed, but please bring your own treat bag.
+Non-sweets include entertainment booths, glitter art, face painting, and a bounce house.
+Free, and no RSVP is needed, but please bring your own treat bag.

 Website >

-Where: Community Swim Center, 2001 Refugio Valley Rd, Hercules
+Where: Hercules Community Swim Center, 2001 Refugio Valley Rd, Hercules

-What’s great for families: Costumed kiddos can walk from car to car to collect candy, or watch the Halloween movie.
-Free, and no RSVP needed.
+What’s great for families: Costumed kiddos can walk from car to car to collect candy and families can register for the pumpkin carving contest.
+There’s a prize for the most Fab-BOO-lous decorated car.
+Free and no RSVP needed.

 Website >